Tolu-Mals/react-to-do/README.md

 # Simple To-Do List App in ReactJS

 This is me flexing my react muscles :) after covering some of the basics of React.
-It's a simple to-do app that allows you to add to do items and the remove them once you've done what you're supposed to.
+It's a simple to-do app that allows you to add to do items and then remove them once you've done what you're supposed to.

 Here's how it looks like: